pulumi/docs/content/blog/getting-started-on-digitalocean-with-pulumi/index.md

 ---
 title: "Getting Started on DigitalOcean with Pulumi"
 authors: ["paul-stack"]
-tags: ["DigitalOcean", "typescript"]
+tags: ["DigitalOcean", "Typescript"]
 date: "2019-07-08"

 meta_image: "RELATIVE_TO_PAGE/app-insights.png"
 ---

 Recently, support for the management of [DigitalOcean](https://www.digitalocean.com/) resources has been added to Pulumi.
-In this article, we are going to show you how Pulumi can help to deploy some load balanced droplets on DigitalOcean.
+In this article, we are going to show you how Pulumi can help to deploy some load balanced Droplets on DigitalOcean.

 To get started, let's create a new Pulumi program written in TypeScript: